ameyinvent/ameyinvent/README.md

 ## About me

-My innovations impact the communities.
-I'm a social innovator based in Pune, India who enjoys building things that impact the community.
+I'm a social innovator who enjoys building things that impact people around me.
 I develop exceptional products and deploy those in the community around!